Carbon Capture, Utilization and Storage

 scalING up CCUS

-At Holcim, we are tailoring pathways and value chains based on the local conditions.
-Working with other private companies as well as with start-ups, we have a portfolio of diverse and cost-effective solutions that can be scaled up across the company.
+Holcim is tailoring pathways and value chains based on the local conditions.
+Working with other private companies as well as with start-ups, we have a portfolio of diverse and cost-effective CCUS solutions that can be scaled across the company.

 Deep collaboration among public authorities, private companies, local stakeholders and other value chain partners is essential to securing the development of technologies that will unlock the business case for CCUS and enable a net-zero future.